symopsio/sym-okta-quickstart/README.md

 ## Modules

 Your engineers provision resources in both AWS and Sym.
-The modules are factored to keep the Sym and AWS resources managed independently.
+The modules are factored to keep the AWS and Sym resources managed independently.

 ![Provisioning Flow](docs/SymProvisioningFlow.jpg)

-### sym-connectors module
+### sym-aws-connectors module

-The [`sym-connectors`](modules/sym-connectors) module contains the AWS resources that Sym flows depend upon.
+The [`sym-aws-connectors`](modules/sym-aws-connectors) module contains the AWS resources that Sym flows depend upon.

 ### sym-shared module